OpenBankingUK/directory-api-specs/README.md

 Overview
 ===

-This is a draft API specification for the Open Banking Directory.
+This repository contains draft API specifications for the Open Banking Directory.
+These include:

-The goal in producing it is to bring it into line with existing Open Banking standards, with a view to publishing it to external consumers.
+* Directory API: The goal is to bring it into line with existing Open Banking standards, with a view to publishing it to external consumers.
+* Notifications API: Based on WebSockets, with each event wrapped as a [Security Event Token](https://tools.ietf.org/html/rfc8417).

 Viewing
 ===